MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 + Outputs for integrators
 + Artifacts

+For a full example, try out the [quickstart guide for deploying web services in Python](quickstart-deploy-python-web-service.md).

 The following table lists the supported data types for the input and output schemas of Python web services.
 You can write these as a reference `bool` or as a string `'bool'`.

 |I/O data types||